Borrelia burgdorferi (Lyme disease): Clinical Features, Diagnosis

 Stage 1: Early localized infection

-After an incubation period of 3-32 days, an annular maculopapular lesion develops at the site of the tick bite called erythema migrans, commonly involving thigh, groin and axilla.
+After an incubation period of 3-32 days, an annular maculopapular lesion develops at the site of the tick bite called erythema migrans, commonly involving the thigh, groin, and axilla.
 It may be absent in 20% of cases.
 Classic erythema migrans rash appears as “bull’s-eye”.

 Stage 2: Early disseminated infection